google/render-timing-for-unity/README.md

 -----------
 1. download the latest [RenderTiming Unity package](../../releases/latest/) and import it into your Unity project
-2. add the RenderTiming component to an active object in your scene
+2. add the RenderTiming component to a suitable singleton object in your scene
 3. reference `RenderTiming.instance.deltaTime` from your in-app debug overlay, etc.